-- 1. Meet all University requirements stated under Academic Regulations, including a score of 900 or better on the Graduate Record Exam and a minimum of 3.00 undergraduate GPA. - 3.
+- 1. Meet all University requirements stated under Academic Regulations and a minimum of 3.00 undergraduate GPA. - 3.
 Write a statement of accomplishments, interests, and goals relating to counselor education.
 This statement will be submitted to the program Faculty who will then conduct an admissions interview.
 Entry into the program is contingent on passing this interview.
 The Counseling Program trains students to work with children and adults in both public and private settings.
 Because they deal with very sensitive personal issues, it is crucial that those who are admitted and graduated from this program have integrity, competency and uphold the ethical codes of the American Counseling Association and the American Psychological Association.
 For this reason, the M.A.
 Counseling Program faculty will conduct an admissions interview.